 ARTICLE

-Hot flashes are the bane of many women in their menopausal years.
-But while we most often associate hot flashes with older women, the reality is that these uncomfortable sensations can also be due to stress, thyroid problems, certain types of tumors or side effects from certain medications.
+Hot flashes and night sweats are a frustrating, on-going challenge for many people.
+We most often associate these overheating events with older women in their perimenopausal and menopausal years, but the reality is that these uncomfortable sensations can affect anyone.
+In addition to shifts in hormones, they can also be attributed to stress, thyroid problems, certain types of tumors or side effects from certain medications.

 What Are Hot Flashes?